 3. Scrub away the stains

 Similar to option number 2 above.
-However, you are going to need to use an exfoliating sponge or a cloth to rub at the stain.
+However, using an exfoliating sponge or a cloth to rub at the stained area would be best.

 Lather up the sponge with soap and then rub vigorously at the food coloring.